VasiliosRallis/iot-cringo/README.md

 # Embedded_coursework_1

+## Website

+The website creted for the coursework purposes advertising the concept product can be found [here](https://constantinosn1.wixsite.com/cringo).

 ## IOT coursework - Cringo device

 - Cringo device is an IOT concept which emulates a classic game, Bingo.